dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 ### The per-site cache

-If you didn't have any highly changeable dynamic content on your project, you can solve cache problem simply - enable the per-site caching.
-You need to add few changes to your `settings.py` for this:
+If you don't have any dynamic content on your project, you can simply solve the cache problem - enabling the per-site caching.
+You need to add several changes to your `settings.py` for this:

 ```python
 MIDDLEWARE = [